 But when you boil it down, each story is actually made up of five basic story elements:

-When you’re watching (or reading) a story, you see all these story elements in action.
+When you’re watching a feature-length film or reading a short story, you see all these literary elements in action.
 Each element has a vital part to play, but the most important thing is how all the elements interact.
 If you change one story element, you’ve changed the whole story.

 Characters are the people (or animals, or even inanimate objects) who have a role to play in the story.
 They might be important characters at the very centre of the action.
 Or they might be smaller characters who only pop up to engage with the main characters.
 Writers use characters to act and speak the dialogue of their story.
 Their job is to push the story’s plot forward.

 There are a bunch of wonderful characters in Rocky IV:

 - Rocky Balboa, our lionhearted protagonist, who’s back again and ready to fight.

 - Ivan Drago, our antagonist, a mean-spirited and strangely robotic Russian boxer.